 If you do not meet any of the above criteria, but feel you have a significant reason to reside off-campus, you may appeal to the Residential Housing Appeals Board, which meets once a semester.
-For information regarding the Housing Appeals Board, please contact Kathy Heath, Housing Appeals Board Chair and Director of Financial Aid at kathy.heath@mma.edu.
+For information regarding the Housing Appeals Board, please contact Deidra Davis, Dean of Students.